 10 good reasons to study at Thompson Rivers University

-- Internationally recognized university
+- TRU is an internationally recognized university

 - A lively and supportive campus community with a full range of facilities and services for international students

-- Enjoy outdoors activities such as hiking, mountain biking, horseback riding, golf, fishing, tennis, ice hockey and curling
+- The location - Enjoy outdoors activities such as hiking, mountain biking, horseback riding, golf, fishing, tennis, ice hockey and curling

 - Various student associations, sport clubs and activity programs on campus, such as the Student Newspaper, the International Soccer Club and the International Student Activity Program